bobmonsour/bobmonsour.com/src/posts/11ty-bundle-3.md

 {% endfor %}

-## Blog posts: from Discord, Mastodon, Twitter, and around the web
+## Blog posts and other resources from around the web

 _Newest listed first_